SEIR-7-06/react-props/README.md

     );
   }
   ```

+  We should see all of those new props being logged to the console inside of our **props** object.

 </details>

 ## Passing Different Data Types as Props

+Alright, let's remove those extra props we added and bring it back to just a `personName` and a `favColor`.

 So far we've just been passing string values as props, such as `"Greta"` or `"purple"`.
 But we can also pass other data types as **props** as well.
 Let's try passing a number as a **prop** to our `Person` component.